 At the time of the booking, the payment is charged to the client.
 48 hours after the booking is complete (to ensure that everyone is happy), the money for that booking is then released to the dogsitter.

 Rover does take a cut, both from the dogsitter and the client at the time of the booking.
 The amount they charge varies (depending on when you joined the site, and whether you signed up for Rover or RoverGO (more on that later), but in general terms, you keep 75%-85% of the booking fee, and Rover charges something like 2%-7% to the client at the time of booking.

-Now, while many dogsitters grumble about the size of Rover’s cut, Rover does provide a ton of value for that slice: a steady stream of clients, an app, 24/7 support, and handles all payments.
-I don’t for a second begrudge sharing that revenue with them.
+Now, while many dogsitters grumble about the size of Rover’s cut, Rover does provide a ton of value for that slice: a steady stream of clients, use of the Rover app, 24/7 support, and handles all payments.
+I don’t for a second begrudge sharing that revenue with them as an independent contractor.
 As I see it, we work as a team.

 Yes, there are ways to boost your earnings!
 Most people who join Rover LOVE dogs and the idea of taking care of them for money.
 Unfortunately, they don’t have a background in sales and marketing, and therefore, aren’t doing many of the things that could or would boost their earnings.

 I’ll give a quick example: many people include in their profile a list of questions that they want answers to about the dog that they may be sitting.
 Is it old?
-Does it need medication?
+Does it need medication or have special needs?
 Does it get along with other dogs/children?
 And, of course, all of these things are important to know and find out about from the prospective client.

 As I share with my FB group, Top Dog Sitters of Rover, step one to boosting your earnings is cleaning up your profile.
 These small changes will start to increase the number of people who are likely to contact them in the first place.